kubernetes/contributor-site/content/en/events/2023/kcseu/faq.md

 ### Why do I need to be a Kubernetes Org member to attend in-person?

-With uncertain attendance and staffing, we made this decision to ensure we can put on an event to the best of our ability.
+We welcome everyone to start contributing to the project, but with 1600+ Kubernetes Org members and limited space and budget requirements we've made the decision to limit attendance to those that are already actively engaged with the project.

+If you are not yet a member, but active within the project, please consider joining!
+The process of joining is straight forward.
+See our [org membership] docs for more information.
+If your application to join is pending, please contact us at community@kubernetes.io about registering.

 Kubernetes Orgs: